ibm-cloud-architecture/ibm-security-workshop/docs/AppID/README.md

 - Go to **Cloud Directory -> Settings**.
 ![Settings](CDSettings.png)

+- We aren't going to change anything here, but as you can see you can switch the sign in, sign up, and account modification settings.

 #### Password Policies (Advanced Password Graduated Tier Only)

 - Go to **Cloud Directory -> Password Policies**.